Evaṁ me sutaṁ— ekaṁ samayaṁ bhagavā sāvatthiyaṁ viharati jetavane anāthapiṇḍikassa ārāme.

 Simile of a Raft

 I will teach you, bhikkhus, the Dhamma by means of a simile of a raft, for the purpose of crossing over, not for the purpose of holding onto.
-Listen to it and pay close attention, I will speak.
+Listen to this and pay close attention, I will speak.

 “Yes, venerable sir,” those bhikkhus replied to the Blessed One.
 The Blessed One said this: